Jiwei-Cao/PeerPing/docs/peerping-product-spec.md

 - Land on Discover feed

 Returning users see:
-- Login screen with "New to Peerly?
+- Login screen with "New to PeerPing?
 Join us" link

 4. Navigation (tabs at the bottom of the screen)
 - Discover → ranked feed of user cards (vertical scroll like instagram posts)